 The Clinical Oncology Unit was established in 2000 previously it was part of Oncology Section of a Medical Department.
 Since September 2001 it has been directed by Dr. Giorgio Lelli.
 Its principal function is the integrated treatment of solid tumours, both with antineoplastic drugs and with supportive care.

-The Oncology Unit consists of an inpatient ward (20 inpatient places), where 4 physicians, 14 nurses, 1 nurses coordinator and 1 health professional work.
-A day-hospital ward (11 seats and 3 beds to receive chemotherapy and supportive care) where 4 physicians and 7 nurses take over chemotherapy administration and perform medicals.
-An outpatient service for the management of follow-up visits, nutrition, osteometabolic, neuro-oncologic and palliative care matters.
+The Oncology Unit consists of an inpatient ward (20 inpatient places), where 5 physicians, 14 nurses, 1 nurses coordinator and 1 health professional work, a day-hospital ward (10 seats and 6 beds to receive chemotherapy and supportive care) where 5 physicians and 7 nurses take over chemotherapy administration and perform medicals, and an outpatient service for the management of follow-up visits, nutrition, osteometabolic, neuro-oncologic and palliative care matters.
 Two data managers attend to the clinical trials office.